mtgjson/mtgjson-website/docs/data-models/card-types/README.md

 # Card Types

-The Card Types Data Model describes card types and the other associated card types they may have.
+The Card Types Data Model describes card types that a card may have.

 **Parent file:** [CardTypes](/downloads/all-files/#cardtypes)
 **Parent property:** `data`